 while the Soil and Water emphasis identifies the physical and chemical properties

 of our natural resources leading to their best management practices.
 The Horticulture

 and Turfgrass Science concentration focuses on production and utilization of horticulture

 commodities preparing students for careers involving landscape plants, fruits, vegetables,

 ornamental crops and turfgrass.
 Students learn about plant production and environmental

 response in both greenhouse and field environments including golf courses.
 The Viticulture

-and Enology specialization prepares a student for vineyard management and wine production
+and Enology concentration prepares a student for vineyard management and wine production

 careers.
 Finally, our online horticulture program is a general horticulture degree